Tuna: Fresh and frozen

 The fresh or frozen flesh of tuna is widely regarded as a delicacy in most areas where it is shipped, being prepared in a variety of ways.
-When served as a steak, the meat of most species is known for its thickness and tough texture.
+When served as a steak, the meat of most species is known for its thickness and firm texture.
 In the U.K., supermarkets began flying in fresh tuna steaks in the late 1990s, which helped to increase the popularity of using fresh tuna in cooking; by 2009, celebrity chefs regularly featured fresh tuna in salads, wraps, and char-grilled dishes.

 Served raw

 Various species of tuna are often served raw in Japanese cuisine as sushi or sashimi.

-Commercial sashimi tuna may have their coloration fixated by pumping carbon monoxide (CO) into bags containing the tuna, and holding it at 4 °C. For a 2-inch tuna steak, this requires 24 hours.
+Commercial sashimi tuna may have their coloration fixated by pumping carbon monoxide (CO) into bags containing the tuna, and holding it at 4°C. For a 2-inch tuna steak, this requires 24 hours.
 The fish is then vacuum sealed and frozen.
 In Japan, color fixation using CO is prohibited.